Rnd-Guy/Prototype-shooter/README.md

 Arrow keys to move
 Z key to shoot and select menu options
 A key to toggle autofire
-Escape to pause/unpause
+Shift key to show player's hitbox and slows down the player to perform precise movement Escape to pause/unpause

 #####Features: